 The outer door is hinged and opens to the right of the furnace.
-As the door opens, it releases the A.R.D. push bar, which allows air to enter the air box reducing the risk of a flashback.
-A keyed lock is installed on the left side of the door providing an easy way to ensure the door cannot be opened allowing untrained users to be injured.
+As the door opens, it releases the Automatic Fan Switch, which allows air to enter the air box reducing the risk of a flashback.
+A keyed lock is installed on the left side of the door providing an easy way to ensure the door cannot be opened causing untrained users to be injured.

 Keep the door free from any obstruction and ensure that the inner seal of the door seals against the doorframe.
-This wil keep cold air from entering the heated air cavity, which provides the air box and firebox with air.
+This will keep cold air from entering the heated air cavity, which provides the air box and firebox with air.

 To remove the outer door, the lock handle must be unlocked and opened.
-With a socket, loosen and remove the bolts attaching the door to the outer frame of the furnace.
-Place and secure the new door into position.
+Pick up the old door from the hinges and place and secure the new door into position.
 Test the door to ensure a tight seal to the doorframe of the furnace.